 Find a quiet place to spread out your picnic mat and spend some relaxing time with your family.
 You may even spot some mountain goats and find places to play in the residual snow in the summers!

 Looking for more winter activity options around Breck?
 Hit up the Gold Run Nordic Center and witness eye-popping views along its 15km of snowshoe trails and 30km of cross-country skiing trails.

 For winter sports enthusiasts, there’s plenty to enjoy at Gold Run Nordic Center.
 Feel the cool winter wind brush your face as you tackle various adventurous activities like snowshoeing, Nordic skiing, fat biking, and sleigh rides.

-After burning a few calories, check out the remodeled clubhouse.
+After burning a few calories, check out the remodeled clubhouse at this popular Breckenridge ski area.
 Refuel with a delicious lunch while warming up in front of the fireplace.

 Need a refresher on your skills?
 Book yourself in for private and group ski lessons.
 If you need equipment, you can rent or buy gear from the on-site pro shop.

 Looking for more challenging hiking options around Breck?
-Head towards Quandary Peak in White River National Forest and feel the elevation gain with each step.
+One of the most popular day trips from Breckenridge is to head towards Quandary Peak in White River National Forest and feel the elevation gain with each step.